Mackerel scad

 The mackerel scad (Decapterus macarellus), or speedo, is a species of fish of the family, Carangidae.
-While mackerel scad can be considered gamefish, they are usually used as bait.
-They are popular for consumption in Hawai'i, the Philippines and the U.A.E.
-In Hawai'i, mackerel scad are called ʻopelu.
+While it can be considered gamefish, it is usually used as bait.
+It is popular for consumption in Hawaiʻi, the Philippines and the U.A.E.
+In Hawaiʻi, mackerel scad are called ʻopelu.
 In the Philippines they are called galunggong.

 Description

 The largest mackerel scad recorded was 46 cm long.
 Their elongated bodies look somewhat circular when viewed head on.
 They are distinguishable by a small, detached fin, located between the dorsal and caudal fins.
 Mackerel scad have 9 spines and 31–36 rays on their dorsal fins, while there are seven spines and 27–30 rays on their anal fins.